Who I Am (Jessica Andrews song): Use in media

 Sections of this song are featured in the opening theme of TV police drama Sue Thomas: F.B.Eye.
 It also appeared on an episode of Lizzie McGuire.

 Critical reception

 Rick Cohoon of Allmusic described the song favorably, saying that it "seems to echo Andrews’ self-confidence in moving forward to face the challenges of the music industry".

 Music video

 The song's video, directed by filmmaker Jon Ragel, focuses mainly on Andrews singing in a flower field, on a swing, and beside a brick wall.
 Actual home footage of her childhood is interspersed throughout the video, and it ends with her waking up in bed and smiling, having dreamt the whole thing.

 Cover versions

-Country music artist Danielle Bradbery featured a cover of "Who I Am" on the deluxe version of her debut album Danielle Bradbery, having sung this song as a tribute to her family during the semi-finals of Season 4 of The Voice, which she eventually won.
+Country music artist Danielle Bradbery featured a cover of "Who I Am" on the deluxe version of her self-titled debut album, having sung this song as a tribute to her family during the semi-finals of Season 4 of The Voice, which she eventually won.